getsling/GVPhotoBrowser/README.md

 # GVPhotoBrowser
-A reusable photo browser for iOS using the datasource and delegate patterns.
+A reusable, zoomable image gallery for iOS using the datasource and delegate patterns.
 Handles device orientation changes and memory warnings.

 ## Features